mrmateuszcieslak/WinterOlympicGames/README.md

     Bar and pie charts – analysis of the popularity of sports.
     Pie chart – distribution of medals between men and women.
     Stacked bar chart – number of medals won by Poland, divided into gold, silver, and bronze.
+    Stacked bar chart – number of medals won by Adam Małysz, divided into gold, silver, and bronze.

 🔍 Dataset Structure (winter.csv)